 3. A simple yes or no will do: I have a special stone that I use to give me an a yes or no answer, using a map either with paper or cloth the left is no the right is.
 I hold my pendulum, quiet the mind and ask my question.

 What you gain from reading cards or simply sitting and reflecting is a sense of awareness and perhaps resolve to change and grow.
 One of my goals for this year and the future is to dedicate quiet time, be aware and in the moment and to also use specific tools such as the new jewelry I've been making for ritual objects.
 Necklaces specifically offer a fantastic way to carry with you intention.
-Think about it as a rosary, just as Catholics and Buddhists use beads to count prayers so too can you use a necklace to call upon intention. ritual use, to wear for certain.
+Think about it as a rosary, just as Catholics and Buddhists use beads to count prayers so too can you use a necklace to call upon intention.

 I believe humanity is going back to the old ways, reaching back to ground us in the now.
 Divination is showing a big resurgence and it's no coincidence.
 Even if you don't necessarily believe or have confidence that what you're doing is the correct way, it really doesn't matter as long as your intentions are true.

-I hope you enjoyed this post and give tarot a try, it's fun and relaxing - plus the images on tarot decks are simply beautiful works of art.
+I hope you enjoyed this post and you give tarot a try, it's fun and relaxing - plus the images on tarot decks are simply beautiful works of art.
 You can shop for tarot cards at my favorite NC shop - Everyday Magic.

 Don't forget that Eilisain Jewelry makes the perfect accompaniment to your tarot divining and also for the stone magic it brings!